mbonig/nightynight/README.md

     // The code that defines your stack goes here new NightyNightForEc2(this, 'nighty-night', {instanceId: 'i-123123123123'});
+    new WakeyWakeyForEc2(this, 'wakey-wakey', {instanceId: 'i-123123123123'})
   }
 }

 ```

-This will stop the instance with id `i-123123123123` at (the default) 4am GMT.
+This will stop the instance with id `i-123123123123` at (the default) 4am UTC.
+It will then start the instance at 12am UTC.

 # API Doc